 Grinnell Willis, N.P.
 Willis's son, gave a new library to Morristown when the old one burned down.

 Frank J. Marion, my great-grandfather on my father's side, founded an early film company called Kalem, after working for a while at Biograph.
 He founded it with two other men; one of them died and the other sold his interest back to Marion relatively early in the history of the business.
 Kalem was one of the members of Thomas Edison's The Motion Picture Patents Company later broken up by government anti-trust action.
 Lots of firsts: first filmmaker in Florida, first filmmaker to make a film overseas (Ireland), etc. Apparently they shot quite a few films in Beaufort Ireland.

-Moses H. Grinnell is buried in the New York Marble Cemetery across the grounds from Richard Smith Williams.
+Moses H. Grinnell was buried in the New York Marble Cemetery across the grounds from Richard Smith Williams.
+Rumor has it he was moved to another cemetery.
 I have docs on him but haven't written it out yet.
 There was also a murder accusation in the Grinnell dark past.